Frenie8006/Simple-Movie-app-API-/README.md

-I want to share with you guyz a very simple simple "Web Movie Application."
-I used API from https://www.themoviedb.org/ I also used some modules and classes to build this small application.
+# Movie Web Application

-I try my best not to make my code like spaghetti code, and I know a bit of DRY principles, so good for me.
+I want to share with you guyz my very simple simple website. **[This is the API I'd used](https://www.themoviedb.org/)**, I've also incorporate some `modules` and `classes` to the project.
-You can even enhanced the code if you want and and any feature you want.
+I try my best not to make my code like `spaghetti code`, and I know a bit of DRY principles, so YEAH good for me.
+You can enhanced this project or add more features as you like it.
 Have fun!